 On October 10, 2016, the Company's wholly-owned subsidiary, Western State Design, entered into a lease agreement pursuant to which it leases 17,600 square feet of warehouse and office space from an affiliate of Dennis Mack, a director and employee of the Company, and Tom Marks, Executive Vice President, Business Development and President of the West Region of the Company.
 The lease had an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
 Monthly base rental payments were \$12,000 during the initial term of the lease.
 The Company exercised its option to renew the lease for the first three-year renewal term, which commenced in October 2021.
 Base rent for the first renewal term was \$19,000 per month.
-The Company intends to renew the lease for the second renewal term and is evaluating the market rate to establish the base rent for the second renewal term.
+The Company also exercised its option to renew the lease for the second three-year renewal term, which commenced in October 2024.
+Base rent for the second renewal term is \$21,000 per month.
 In addition to base rent, Western State Design is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-Payments under this lease totaled approximately \$57,000 during each of the three months ended September 30, 2024 and 2023.
+Payments under the lease totaled approximately \$118,000 and \$114,000 during the six months ended December 31, 2024 and 2023, respectively, and \$61,000 and \$57,000 during the three months ended December 31, 2024 and 2023, respectively.

 On November 1, 2018, the Company's wholly-owned subsidiary, AAdvantage Laundry Systems, entered into a lease agreement pursuant to which it leases warehouse and office space from an affiliate of Mike Zuffinetti, former Chief Executive Officer of AAdvantage.
 Monthly base rental payments under this lease were \$26,000 initially.
 Pursuant to the lease agreement, on January 1, 2019, the lease expanded to cover additional warehouse space and, in connection therewith, monthly base rental payments under this lease increased to \$36,000.
 In addition to base rent, AAdvantage is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease had an initial term of five years and provides for two successive three-year renewal terms at the option of the Company.
 The Company exercised its option to renew the lease for the first three-year renewal term, which commenced in November 2023.
 Base rent for the first renewal term is \$40,000 per month.
-Payments under the lease totaled approximately \$120,000 and \$108,000 during the three months ended September 30, 2024 and 2023, respectively.
+Payments under the lease totaled approximately \$240,000 and \$224,000 during the six months ended December 31, 2024 and 2023, respectively, and \$120,000 and \$116,000 during the three months ended December 31, 2024 and 2023, respectively.